 In the period between June 2014 and June 2015, at least 5,500 immigrants died trying to reach Europe from Africa while crossing the Mediterranean Sea.

-In this paper we present 5500, a piano performance that is a part of an on-going project that investigates the incorporation of electrical muscle stimulation (EMS) into musical performances, with a particular interest in the political significance of the negotiation of control that arises.
+In this occasion we present 5500, a piano performance that is a part of an on-going project that investigates the incorporation of electrical muscle stimulation (EMS) into musical performances, with a particular interest in the political significance arised from the negotiation of control that arises.

 The EMS device consists of a laser–cut black acrylic box, from which the electrodes are connected.
 Inside the box, there is a medically compliant signal generator.
 The signal generator generates an asymmetrical bi-phase square pulse, with an amplitude of 0-80 mA, a pulse width of 30 to 260 μs, and a pulse rate of 2 to 150 Hz.
 It outputs a maximum of 30V/100mA over a 500Ω load.